Karthikeyareddy183/Blog-Generation-using-ollama/Readme.md

-# Blog Generation System
+# Blog Generation using Ollama

 ## Overview

 This project is a Blog Generation System that utilizes Streamlit and Ollama to generate blog content based on user input.
 It leverages the gemma:2b model and external resources like Wikipedia and DuckDuckGo search to enhance content generation.

-## *Features*
+## _Features_

-- *Blog Generation*: Generates a blog with the following sections:
+- _Blog Generation_: Generates a blog with the following sections:
   - Heading
   - Introduction
   - Content
   - Summary
-- *Research Tools*: Uses DuckDuckGo Search and Wikipedia to gather information.
+- _Research Tools_: Uses DuckDuckGo Search and Wikipedia to gather information.
-- *Streamlit Interface*: Provides a simple web interface for users to input a topic and view the generated blog.
+- _Streamlit Interface_: Provides a simple web interface for users to input a topic and view the generated blog.
-- *Download Option*: Allows users to download the generated blog as a .txt file.
+- _Download Option_: Allows users to download the generated blog as a .txt file.

 ---

-## *Requirements*
+## _Requirements_

 To run this project, you need the following:

-1. *Python 3.8 or later*
+1. _Python 3.8 or later_
-2. *Ollama*: A lightweight framework for running large language models locally.
+2. _Ollama_: A lightweight framework for running large language models locally.
-3. *Streamlit*: For the web interface.
+3. _Streamlit_: For the web interface.
-4. *LangChain*: For integrating the language model and tools.
+4. _LangChain_: For integrating the language model and tools.
-5. *Additional Libraries*: duckduckgo-search, wikipedia-api, etc.
+5. _Additional Libraries_: duckduckgo-search, wikipedia-api, etc.

 ---